 required courses listed below.
 First-year students starting in the

-spring semester should consult with an academic advisor about fulfilling
+spring semester should consult with a Student Success advisor about fulfilling

 first-year seminar is taught by a professor who serves as your faculty

 advisor during your freshman year at Lang.
 These seminars draw upon

 professors’ expertise in particular areas and topics, but they are all